babsey/nest-desktop-docs/user/usage-basic/construct-networks.rst

          .. grid-item-card:: Step 1a: Create nodes

-            In order to create a new node, you can click with the mouse button in the network editor and a circular panel with three letters appears to select an element type.
-A node is divided into three element types: stimulator (:bdg:`S`), recording (:bdg:`R`) device and neuron (:bdg:`N`).
+            In order to create a new node, you can click with the right mouse button in the network editor and a circular panel with three letters appears to select an element type.
+A node is divided into three element
+            types: stimulator (:bdg:`S`), recording (:bdg:`R`) device and neuron (:bdg:`N`).
 Click on one element type, a menu of models in corresponding element type appears.
 Then, selecting a model creates a node of the selected model.

    .. _usage-basic-connect-nodes: